deva881797/Dynamic-Attribute-based-Group-Signature/README.md

         function body
         - References are mentioned in the format [REF-<Number>]

-    IMPORTANT NOTE : Whenever a FUNCTION/DATA-TYPE is encountered for the first time according to the flow mentioned above, it is explained in the 'REF.txt' file.
-For the next time, the Duplicate explanation is avoided.
-If an explanation to FUNCTION/DATA-TYPE is required next time it is being read, please search it in 'REF.txt' file, note the reference number & search the explanation of function/data-type by searching [REF-<Number>].
+    IMPORTANT NOTE : Whenever a DATA-TYPE is encountered for the first time according to the flow mentioned above, it is explained in the 'REF.txt' file.
+If an explanation to DATA-TYPE is required next time it is being read, please search it in 'REF.txt' file, note the reference number & search the explanation of data-type by searching [REF-<Number>].

     (It took more effort to avoid duplicate explanation, than it would have taken by writing explanation again.
     Since, it was a good practice to avoid duplicate explanation, I have used such a technique.)

-    Following is the WORKING CODE (with comments & descriptions at suitable places) in C programming language for the Section "4 Construction" of the paper.
+    dev.c is the WORKING CODE (with comments & descriptions at suitable places) in C programming language for the Section "4 Construction" of the paper.
 The output for the code is present in the file 'output.txt'.

     The code can be compiled using - 'gcc dev.c -lpbc -lgmp' and can be executed using './a.out'